ChrstphrHll/npc_gen/students/Abramo Sudryl.md

 - 4th year Protection student in Elkenval
 - 5 barbed horns, Pale Gray eyes, and black skin
 - Is Purposeful and Stern, and has Intelligence as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes